Ruchita-0310/Diatom_consortium_genomics/data_analysis.md

 }' blast_out/18_diatom_nuclear_v1_genes_best_phaeodactylum_hit.tsv \
     > blast_out/18_diatom_nuclear_v1_best_hits_to_phaeodactylum.clean.tsv
 ```
+This command creates a cleaner best-hit table with the main diatom gene coordinates, BLAST hit coordinates, percent identity, alignment length, and e-value.
+The simplified table is easier to inspect and use for downstream interpretation than the full `bedtools intersect` output.
 The *P. tricornutum* GFF3 was then converted to BED and intersected with BLASTN regions to link diatom best hits to PHATRDRAFT gene models.
 ```bash
 awk 'BEGIN{OFS="\t"} {